codefwd/dmitry/README.md

 <img width="563" height="188" alt="open web service" src="https://github.com/user-attachments/assets/3e56b3fb-cb2e-4b1c-8d86-cf1bf048bd3c" />

-## Second: public internet registration information of the yahoo.com website
+## Second: Port scan of my Virtual Machine metasploitable

 We can use dmitry for just Port scanning.
 I have a virtual machine running Metasploitable.
 I'll check the ports on my VM using a simple linux command with the minus P switch